-Stairs can be much more than just a way up or down, and modern design has broken away from the old closed staircases lined with portraits of deceased relatives.
+Stairs can be much more than just a way up or down, and modern design has broken away from the old closed staircases lined with portraits of relatives.
 They now are a major architectural highlight within a home design, affecting sightlines and views, creating drama, and contributing to the overall lightness and floating quality of a house.
 From Marc’s point of view – they also must be beautiful.
 This highly crafted feature of his work is one of the most complex elements in the construction.
 All trades meet at the stairs; engineers, steel, glass, finish carpenters, and more, all have to be successfully coordinated by the architect and project manager, within this relatively small area of square footage.

 So, within the laws of physics (and the laws of your county) there are many creative opportunities in both design and materials for the evolution of this ancient method of ascension, the stair.